-There are three programs that are aligned with Express Entry:
+Three programs are aligned with Express Entry:

 Candidates who submit an Express Entry profile under one of these programs receive a score based on numerous factors.
-Immigration points are largely based on a candidate’s age, language proficiency, level of education, work experience, and other factors.
+Immigration points are largely based on a candidate’s age, language proficiency, level of education, work experience, and a few other factors.

 This scoring system is called the Comprehensive Ranking System (CRS) and a candidate’s total points are known as their CRS score.